snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 The provisioningState field has three terminal states: **Succeeded** , **Failed** and **Canceled**.
 If the resource returns no provisioningState, it is assumed to be **Succeeded**.

-Each individual RP is able to define their own transitioning / ephemeral states that are set before the resource reaches these terminal states (e.g. "PreparingVMDisk", "MountingDrives", "SelectingHosts" etc.).
+Each individual RP is able to define their own non-terminal / transitioning / ephemeral states that are set before the resource reaches terminal states (e.g. "PreparingVMDisk", "MountingDrives", "SelectingHosts" etc.).

 The basic functionality of the template orchestration engine and other clients is to: